aslebloas/catalog/README.md

 ## API Endpoints
-I have created a JSON APIs to view Categories and Items information.
+I have created a JSON API endpoint to view Categories and Items information.
 It is available at '/catalog/JSON'
+I have created a XML API endpoint to view Categories and Items information.
+It is available at '/catalog/XML'

 ## License
 Open Source